Gabriele-Donato/gabrieledonato/_posts/2024-07-21-Asynchronous-Scraper.md

 \
 Nowadays, nobody has to build a sitemap generator, or even a custom scraper: this is fun and instructive, but frameworks like _scrapy_ make the process immediately scalable and professional.
 Nonetheless, _scrapy_ itself does not work with magic (even though it might look like so given the impressive performances), but using asynchronous programming.
 The latter will be the core element of the ensuing discussion.
-Therefore, even if the project is not as exciting as making [a news retriever with real time processing](), it is the place to start.
+Therefore, even if the project is not as exciting as making a news retriever with real time processing (under construction by the way), it is the place to start.
 Let's put our hands to work!

-# The structure of a Sitemap
+## The structure of a Sitemap

 As explained above, sitemaps are a serious thing and a does exist: check [sitemap.com](https://www.sitemaps.org/protocol.html).
 The following table taken from the website summarizes the main tag (note that even when the sitemap is present, most are optional):